Research/art/teacher profile of a person

 "Identification of psychological and somatic markers in relation to vulnerability to stress and analysis of the effectiveness of psychological interventions".
 APVV-17-0451 (2018-2022).
 Member of the research collective.

-The project aims to create the most comprehensive model of stress vulnerability, based on a broad analysis of all relevant psychological and somatic indicators of stress.
-One of the goals is to find the optimal way to assess the cumulative risk score of allostatic overload, through the evaluation of biomarkers (cardiovascular, neuroendocrine, metabolic, inflammatory) and psychological parameters (emotional, personal, cognitive).
+The project aims to create the most comprehensive model of vulnerability to stress, based on a broad analysis of all relevant psychological and somatic indicators of stress.
+It plans to identify maladaptive stress reactivity, which manifests itself in allostatic overload, in the form of hyper-reactivity or hypo-reactivity to stress stimuli.
+One of the goals is to find an optimal way to assess the cumulative risk score of allostatic overload, through the evaluation of biomarkers (cardiovascular, neuroendocrine, metabolic, inflammatory) and psychological parameters (emotional, personality, cognitive).

 VII. - Overview of organizational experience related to higher education and research/artistic/other activities